Ernest Augustus, King of Hanover: Early life (1771–1799)

 In March 1792, the King commissioned Ernest as a colonel in the 9th (Queen's) Light Dragoons.
-The Prince served in the Low Countries during the War of the First Coalition under his elder brother Prince Frederick, Duke of York and Albany, the supreme commander of a Coalition army of British, Hanoverian and Austrian troops.
+Ernest served in the Low Countries during the War of the First Coalition under his elder brother Prince Frederick, Duke of York and Albany, the supreme commander of a Coalition army of British, Hanoverian and Austrian troops.
 In a skirmish with the French army near the Wallonian town of Tournai in August 1793, he sustained a sabre wound to the head, which resulted in a disfiguring scar.
 At the Battle of Tourcoing on 18 May 1794, his left arm was injured by a French cannonball passing close by him.
 In the days after the battle, the sight in his left eye faded.
 In June, he was sent to England to convalesce, his first stay there since 1786.

 Ernest resumed his duties in early November, by now promoted to major general.
 He hoped his new rank would bring him a corps or brigade command, but none was forthcoming as Coalition troops retreated slowly through the Dutch Republic towards Germany.
 By February 1795, they had reached Hanover.
 Ernest remained in Hanover over the next year, holding several unimportant postings.
 He had requested a return home to seek treatment for his eye, but it was not until early 1796 that the King agreed and allowed Ernest to return to England.
 There, Ernest consulted eye surgeon Wathen Waller, but Waller apparently found his condition inoperable, as no operation took place.
 In England, Ernest repeatedly sought to be allowed to join Coalition forces on the Continent, even threatening to join the Yeomanry Cavalry as a private, but both the King and the Duke of York refused him permission.
 Ernest did not want to rejoin the Hanoverian Army, as they were not then involved in the fighting.
 In addition, Freytag was seriously ill and Ernest was unwilling to serve under his likely successor, Johann Ludwig, Reichsgraf von Wallmoden-Gimborn.